abenaoboateng/Portfolio/README.md

 - Conducted research on automation solutions with generative AI initiatives for Company Partners

 **Lead Coding Lab Teaching Assistant in R and Python**
-- Nurture students exploration and examination of data science tools such as data wranglingnexploratory data analysis
+- Nurture students exploration and examination of data science tools such as data wrangling, and exploratory data analysis
 - Facilitate the learning of data visualization methods, markdown and data workflow and classification methods
 - Emphasize the importance and applications of R and Python languages to improve student growth and learning